 When my kids saw Brianna's photos for the Giant Chocolate Chip Cookie, the choice was made.

-- Preheat the oven to 350 degrees F.
+- Preheat the oven to 350°F.

 - Line a baking sheet with parchment paper or a silicone baking mat.

-- Add the eggs and mix until combined.
+- Add the egg yolks and mix until combined.